sl8r000/normal-extensions/_posts/2017-06-07-blue-apron.md

 The take-away for me is that these improvements seem real and sustainable, and I'd expect Blue Apron to hold or improve its ~33% gross margin into the future.

 Now let's get to the fun part, the user economics.
+We'll look at three things: [1] CAC and LTV, [2] Churn, and [3] the so-called "magic number."

 # CAC and LTV